Turntable

 a feature film

-Set across three fragmented timelines, The Other Side is a nonlinear emotional thriller told through the interwoven perspectives of three characters: David, a nostalgic dreamer clinging to the past; Fred, his volatile best friend with dangerous ambition; and Robin, David’s son, summoned decades later through time to bear witness to what shaped him.
-At its core, the film is a meditation on time, grief, and the delicate chain of choices that defines us.
+Set in Texas across three fragmented timelines, The Other Side is a nonlinear time-travel thriller told through the interwoven perspectives of David, a nostalgic dreamer; Fred, his dangerously ambitious friend; and Robin, David’s son summoned through time to complete his father’s mission.

-2000s, Paris.
-In a dimly lit jazz bar tucked beneath an aging apartment, David and Fred toast to friendship.
+In The Turntable, a dimly lit blues bar tucked beneath an aging apartment somewhere in Texas, David and Fred toast to friendship.
 They live above the bar, broke but bound by dreams and a shared history.
-Fred is ready to move on; David can’t let go.
+Unlike David, Fred is ready to move on.
 Their landlord, Antoinette, announces she’s closing the bar.
-She shows David an old turntable—her “magic device.”
+She shows David a dear old “magical” record player.
 She’s half-joking, but it stirs something in him.

-Fred reactivates a connection with Moustache, a patriarchal crime boss from his past.
-A job is proposed: a high-stakes heist to steal a turntable rumored to manipulate time.
+Fred reactivates a connection with Mustache, a crime boss from his past, who proposes him a new job: a high-stakes heist to steal a record player rumored to manipulate time.
 Fred pulls David in.
-Marie, Moustache’s daughter and the operation’s strategist, joins the team.
-Moustache gives them a mysterious vinyl disc.
+Marie, the operation’s strategist, joins the team.
+Mustache leaves them with one clue—a mysterious vinyl disc.

-Late one night, David places the disc on Antoinette’s turntable—and time slips.
-He finds himself decades earlier, facing a younger Antoinette who explains the device’s real power.
+That night, David places the disc on Antoinette’s turntable—and time slips.
+He finds himself decades earlier, facing a younger Antoinette who explains the device’s true nature.
 Back in the present, David realizes: the real turntable never left the bar.
-The heist is a lie.
+The heist is a hoax.

-David confesses to Antoinette, confirming he’s the man she once met.
-She trusts him now.
-He buys the bar with his remaining savings and begins to pull away from the plan—and from Fred.
+David confesses to Antoinette, confirming he’s the man she once met in her past.
+She always knew—but now, she trusts him.
+David buys the bar with his remaining savings and begins to pull away from both the plan and from Fred.

 Tensions rise.
 Fred feels betrayed.
-At a party, David falls in love with Marie.
-Meanwhile, Fred reconnects with Joan, a manipulative ex-partner who seduces him with validation and ambition.
-Their dynamic grows toxic.
-Joan fuels Fred’s ego—urging him to take more, to lead.
+David throws a party at the bar and spends the night with Marie.
+They fall in love.
+Meanwhile, Fred reconnects with Joan, a manipulative ex who seduces him with validation and ambition.
+Their dynamic turns toxic.
+Joan fuels Fred’s ego, urging him to take more, to lead.

-David and Fred meet at the museum.
-David reveals the turntable there is fake.
-Fred doesn’t understand—he’s too deep.
-David shows Marie the real device.
-She reveals her secret: Moustache is her father.
+David and Fred visit the museum.
+David reveals that the record player on display is a fake.
+Fred doesn’t get it—his mind still spinning from Joan’s ideas of power and control.
+Back at the bar, David shows Marie the real turntable.
+That’s when Marie reveals her secret: Mustache is her father.

-Fred snaps.
-Moustache, sensing Fred’s instability, shares the myth behind his rise.
-Fred finds it underwhelming—just another man behind a mask.
-Enraged, he shoots Moustache in the head and flees with his money.
-Fred is no longer a friend.
-He’s something else.
+Fred listens, but the story falls flat—just another man behind a mask.
+Enraged, he shoots Mustache in the head and flees with his money.

-Meanwhile, in the future, Robin, now 25, returns to the empty apartment above the bar.
-He finds the turntable, photographs, and three numbered records.
-Playing Record No. 1, he falls through time—landing in the past, staring at the parents he never truly knew.
+In the future, Robin, now 25, returns to the abandoned apartment above the bar.
+He finds the turntable, old photographs, and three numbered vinyl records inside a large wooden box.
+When he plays Record No. 1, he falls through time—landing in the past, staring at the parents he never truly knew.

-Over successive time jumps, Robin learns the truth: he was summoned.
-David and Marie, with nothing left, reached into the future hoping their son could witness and carry their story forward.
-Robin meets them as people—flawed, loving, frightened.
-And he begins to see himself.
+Through successive time jumps, Robin learns the truth: he was summoned.
+David and Marie, with nothing left, reached into the future, hoping their son could witness their story—and carry it forward.
+Robin meets them not as ghosts, but as people—flawed, loving, frightened.
+And in them, he begins to see himself.

 Fred is coming.
 The past tightens its grip.